“For God so loved the world that he gave his only Son so that everyone who believes in him might not perish but might have eternal life.” – John 3:16

 Greetings to all who have found our Parish, our community of faith!

 If you are an active Catholic, welcome!
 If you are a lax Catholic, welcome!
 If you are searching, welcome!
 We welcome your presence!
 God will provide the rest, His grace and blessing and healing.

 As you peruse our website, you will learn about our prayer life, our elementary school, our religious education programs, and our service ministries.

 When you sense the Lord speaking to you, respond in prayer and openness to His call in your life.

 Jesus reminds us that “it is not you who have chosen me, but I who chose you that you may go forth and bear fruit.”
 The Lord desires us more than we desire Him and He will give us the grace to respond to His love and invitation.

 May the good Lord lead and guide you in your search for Him!

 Have you considered becoming a Roman Catholic?
 The process for becoming a Catholic is called RCIA (Rite of Christian Initiation of Adults).
 There are several steps along the way before entering the Catholic Church.
 The process includes prayer, Scripture, instruction (using the Catechism of the Catholic Church), sharing, and discernment.
 Adult Roman Catholics, who have not completed their initiation sacraments of Confirmation and/or First Eucharist, are also encouraged to attend.
 Classes are held according to your schedule and special arrangements can be made.
-If you or someone you know wishes to join the Catholic Church or if you are a Catholic who wishes to complete your sacramental initiation of Confirmation and/or Eucharist, please call the Parish Center (570.784.0801) and speak with Joe Mullen.
+If you or someone you know wishes to join the Catholic Church or if you are a Catholic who wishes to complete your sacramental initiation of Confirmation and/or Eucharist, please call the Parish Center (570.784.0801 x 4) and speak with Jim Gregory, our Director of Religious Education.
 A Catholic spouse or friend may attend with you throughout the process.